andreluza/butterfly_occupancy/README.md

 #### \|- *R*: R scripts

-<span style="color:blue"> \|— *Simulations*
+<span style="color:blue"> \|— *Simulations*: R scripts used in
-</span> \|——– R scripts are numbered sequentially, from 1 to 9.
-Thus,
+simulations.
+They are numbered sequentially, from 1 to 9.
+Thus, they should be run respecting this sequence:
-they should be run sequentially:
+</span> \|——– 1-study1-sc0-… .R: Scripts to reproduce original work of
-\|——– 1-study1-sc0-… .R: Scripts to reproduce original work of Doser & Stoudt 2024 = D&S, using Bernoulli sampling design. “c1”: generate
+Doser & Stoudt 2024 = D&S, using Bernoulli sampling design. “c1”:
-simulated data; “c2”: apply the sampling design and fit the multi-season occupancy model; “c3”: interpretation of results and figures.
+generate simulated data; “c2”: apply the sampling design and fit the multi-season occupancy model; “c3”: interpretation of results and figures.
 Two separate folders that will host simulation results (path: model_output/output_simulations) and figures are created here.
 Results and figures of each study-scenario will be stored in one specific folder.